-- To prepare the crust: To prepare the crust, place the flour, 7 tablespoons butter and salt in the food processor and process just until mixture has the texture of coarse crumbs, 10-12 seconds.
+- To prepare the crust: To prepare the crust, place the flour, 7 tablespoons butter, sugar and salt in the food processor and process just until mixture has the texture of coarse crumbs, 10-12 seconds.
 Add the ice water and pulse about 6-8 times.
 Don’t let the mixture form a ball; stop when it just begins to hold together.
 Transfer the pastry to waxed paper and flatten the dough into a disk.
 Add 1 tablespoon of flour at a time if the dough seems too sticky.
 Wrap in the waxed paper and refrigerate for at least an hour.

 - When the crust has chilled, roll it out thinly into a 10-11 inch disk on a lightly-floured surface.
 Place it on a 9-inch round tart pan with a removable bottom.
 Carefully press the pastry into the pan and up the side.
 Tuck the overhang inside the pan leaving, pressingly slightly to create a sturdy shell.
 This will also compensate for any shrinkage to the dough during baking.
 Prick the bottom and sides of the shell with a fork and chill for another 20 minutes before baking.

 - Preheat your oven to 375°F. Cover the pastry with aluminum foil and fill with pie weights or rice/beans.
 Bake the shell until it just starts to brown, about 15-20 minutes.
 Remove from oven and allow to cool while you prepare the filling.

 - To prepare the apples: Toss the sliced apples in a bowl with the lemon juice to prevent discoloration.
 In a large skillet, melt the butter over medium-high heat and add the apples and the sugar.
 Sauté the apples, shaking the pan occasionally, until they're slightly brown, about 15 minutes.